berndbausch/Devstack-Kubernetes/k8s-manual-setup.md

 	+--------+---------+--------+-------------------------------------+---------+---------+

 To log on to an instance, you need its IP address and its SSH key.
 The second IP address of each instance in the above output is its floating IP.
-The key is
-$HOME/kubekey, if you used or followed the preparation script to prepare the Devstack Server.
+If you used or followed the [preparation script](https://github.com/berndbausch/Devstack-Kubernetes/blob/main/preparation.sh) on the Devstack server, the key is $HOME/kubekey.

 Log on to the servers and fix their hostname.
 Also add the hostnames to /etc/hosts.